 Note: Tom Brady and Taysom Hill’s extensions are not included.
 Each player had a year remaining on their existing deals and were not subject to face free agency.

 RB Leonard Fournette, Tampa Bay Buccaneers: The Buccaneers have done just about everything so far to ensure its Super Bowl roster returns unscathed by free agency, and one of the key pieces to the puzzle has finally agreed to return.
 Fournette was sluggish to get it going at times as he digested a new playbook and acclimated to his new team’s ways, but the former first-rounder was a force down the stretch and helped secure the Lombardi Trophy.
 In fantasy, he splits time with Ronald Jones and serves as a third-down option for Tom Brady.
-Fournette’s hands were inconsistent in 2020, so that could be a point of emphasis this offseason.
-He’s a regular flex option with low-tier RB1 worth some weeks.
-Depending upon how one constructs a team, his aggregate value should in the RB2/flex range.
+Update: Giovani Bernard will cut into Fournette’s workload as a receiver.
+His hands were inconsistent in 2020, so that spurred the addition of Gio.
+Depending upon how one constructs a team, Fournette’s aggregate value should in the RB2/flex range most weeks.

 RB James White, New England Patriots: The trusty pass-catching running back saw his role take a downturn last year, and his fantasy results matched.
 The loss of Tom Brady made a serious dent in White’s ability to contribute to fake teams, and he already was hamstrung by being basically relegated to ownership in PPR leagues to find worthwhile utility.
 White stands to benefit from quarterback Cam Newton being successful in general.
 The more Cam can find room to push the ball down the field, the better it is as a whole for White’s role as a checkdown and safety blanket.
 There’s a good deal of reason to believe through the upgrades around Newton that he’ll improve, and gamers can give White a little more credit in fantasy than they did just a few moments prior to him re-signing.
 Think of him as being RB4 territory with the likely use of covering bye weeks and injuries.